WordPress Hosting: Which Hosting Service Is Right For You & Your Personal Website?

 #1.
 Bluehost: Best Value

 Bluehost is one of the biggest names in the web hosting industry.
-Catering to those who are just starting out, or run simple websites such as personal blogs, this host offers plenty of exceptional features for an affordable price.
+Catering to beginning bloggers, this host offers plenty of exceptional features for an affordable price.

-They also provide you with a free domain name, dedicated backup services, free SSL certificates, one-click WordPress installs, and secure SSH access.
+You can get a free domain name, dedicated backup services, free SSL certificates, and secure SSH access — something geeks will care about.

-Rated number one for new bloggers and small businesses, Bluehost is a great option because:
+Rated number one for new bloggers and small businesses, Bluehost is an attractive option because:

 - It scales with your blog or business thanks to unmetered bandwidth and traffic

 - Speed and performance are never an issue, despite being a shared hosting provider

-- There is a free drag & drop site builder for easier site creation
+- There is a free drag-and-drop site builder for those who don’t want to use WordPress

 #2.
 SiteGround – Best Tech Support

 SiteGround boasts being one of the most widely used hosting providers amongst WordPress website owners.
 They offer hosting plans to meet the needs of new bloggers, startup companies, and even businesses that have scaled to become enterprise level.

-They offer everything a WordPress website owner might need to host their website, including built-in CDN services and speed-boosting technology, top notch security, daily backups, and expert WordPress support available via phone, chat, or ticket.
-In fact, their support is so amazing, they are an official ‘WordPress’ recommended hosting provider.
+They offer everything a WordPress website owner might need to host their website, including built-in CDN services and speed-boosting technology, top-notch security, daily backups, and expert WordPress support available via phone, chat, or ticket.
+They are recommended by WordPress.org.

 This hosting provider is considered one of the top contenders for these reasons: